Nathaniel Mellors: Projects

 In 2009 at the South London Gallery, he put on a one night stage version of his film, The Time Surgeon.
 Jessica Lack in The Guardian described the variety of styles and genres in his films, "skimming off a wide range of artistic references from prog rock to hit TV series The Prisoner, with which he creates brilliantly offbeat installations".

-He was represented in the Tate Trienniel 2009, Altermodern, by a work Giantbum 2009, based on a story written by him about a party of medieval explorers who lose their way in the body of a giant.
+He was represented in the Tate Triennial 2009, Altermodern, by a work Giantbum 2009, based on a story written by him about a party of medieval explorers who lose their way in the body of a giant.
 The work used film and animatronic heads.
 Adrian Searle in The Guardian said: "There is a lot of bad acting and declaiming, a succession of dreadful puns, gags about a time-travelling Doctor Poo and Father Shit-mass, and some mock golden showers.
 Imagine the 120 Days of Sodom redone as panto."

 The work was also exhibited at the Stedelijk Museum, Amsterdam, and a variant of it at Centro Cultural Montehermoso in Vitoria-Gasteiz.

 In summer 2009, Mellors was commissioned by the BBC to make a short "work of modern art" to introduce the final episode of the cultural history series The Seven Ages of Britain, presented by David Dimbleby and directed by Jonty Claypole.
 The resultant work The Seven Ages of Britain Teaser featured Dimbleby voicing a silicon mask cast from his own face, alongside actors Gwendoline Christie (as 'The Operator') and Johnny Vivash (as 'Kadmus').
 The work was broadcast on BBC One on 21 March 2010.

 In 2011, Ourhouse, Mellors' first major solo exhibition in a UK public institution, was presented at the Institute of Contemporary Arts, London.
 The exhibition included a three-part video installation alongside animatronic sculptures featuring characters from the films.

 In September 2011, Mellors selected a playlist of music that inspires him in his work.

 "Music was my way into art school.
 I was involved in music from my very early teens – tape collage and improvising with a microphone and an analogue delay pedal with friends.
 We had no technical ability at all.
 It was great!
 The experience of improvising with sound has been a handy touchstone ever since in terms of approaching art making.
 His playlist includes Sonny Sharrock, GZA, Country Teasers and The Notorious B.I.G.

 Mellors was nominated for the Jarman Award in 2012 and was the recipient of the Cobra Art Prize in 2011 and the Contemporary Art Society annual award in 2014.
 Presented by Turner Prize-winning artist Martin Creed, the £40,000 award goes towards creating a film forming the centrepiece of a 15 month exhibition on the themes of Samuel Beckett and The Theatre of the Absurd.

 In 2013, Mellors completed a residency with the Hammer Hammer Museum in Los Angeles, culminating in a 35mm short film titled The Sophisticated Neanderthal Interview.
 The film toured to Dublin's Temple Bar Gallery in 2014.